VSHACK11/Torus/README.md

 # Torus
 THE solar system creation game

-BEFORE READING OR PLAYING OPEN AND INSTALL THE "PYTHON.exe FILE"!
+BEFORE READING OR PLAYING DOWNLOAD PYTHON ON YOUR PC!

 This is a basic game